 Section 1.
 The name of this organization is the Columbus Metropolitan Club, Inc.

 Section 2.
-This corporation is organized exclusively for the purpose of promoting communication, education and broad interaction among residents of the metropolitan Columbus area, providing a central meeting place, maintaining a forum for the discussion of topics of civic and public interest.
+This corporation is organized exclusively for the purpose of promoting communication, education and broad interaction among residents of the Columbus region, providing a central meeting place, maintaining a forum for the discussion of topics of civic and public interest.

 Article II